 Co-requisite: BUSB 342 or equivalent.

 Focuses on integrating knowledge and skills acquired during the program and applying them to an organizational analysis.
 Students develop and present a capstone paper that utilizes artifacts created in earlier courses, synthesizes principles and theories from a broad arena of learning, and demonstrates effective skills of critical inquiry.
+This course may be substituted by the study-abroad programs in INTB 470.

 Prerequisites: BUSB 340 or equivalent and BUSB 342 or equivalent.